Backends and connectors

 "connector": "<UUID>"

-This backend will allow to push the data directly to your Google Cloud Storage bucket.
+This backend lets us push the data directly to your Google Cloud Storage bucket.

 Available options: